ambrisolla/unison-manager/README.md

 # Unison
 <a href='https://github.com/bcpierce00/unison' target='_blank'>Unison</a> is a file-syncronization tool.
 If you need a solution to keep your data up-to-date between two servers, <b>Unison</b> is a great choice.

+# Features
+- Run an automated installation of Unison
+- Manage Unison profiles

 # Test environment
 <b>unisonManager</b> has been tested on the Operating System below: